-This homemade sweet potato hummus is the perfect healthy snack that’s packed with fiber and protein.
-If you like a little more heat, then up the sriracha!
+This homemade sweet potato hummus recipe is the perfect healthy snack that’s packed with fiber, protein, and veggies!
+If you like a little more heat, then up the sriracha and enjoy with your favorite veggies, on a sandwich, and more!

 Homemade hummus is wayyyyy better than store bought.
 Honestly, anything homemade is way better than store bought.
 It’s that added elbow grease that just makes it so much better.